 1 Will it work in a tight situation?

 Mission critical and public safety organizations are looking for solutions that:

 In addition, the apps need to deliver very fast end-to-end communication.
 The user interface needs to be a “Mission Critical UX” – otherwise the app is useless when situations change rapidly.
 Ease of use is important, and of course, any mission critical application needs to allow the user to make the right decision in a split second.

 Apps must be able to work end-to-end, so developers must have proven experience of end-to-end solutions to win over professional purchasers.

-5 Last but not least, security comes first
+5 Last but not least: is it secure?

-Mission critical applications must be tested against any security threats and malware risks.
+Security must come first for mission critical applications.
+They must be tested against any security threats and malware risks.
 They need to demonstrate they won’t break the mission critical PMR voice and data and don’t drain the battery life during field operations.